26 February 2016

 When I first read that, it seemed pretty dry.
 But when I thought about it, I began to realize the important point he was making.
 Just as music follows certain rules to achieve a beautiful end, so it is with literature.
 Excellent writing consists of more than stringing words together.
 It involves a rhythm.
 It shows a sensitivity to the zenith of a phrase.
 It allows for a cadence.
 In the liturgy, when we think of a prayer as being beautiful, it describes not only the theological truth it contains, but also the way in which the thought is expressed.
 This is why so many contemporary prayers fall flat.
 The ancient principle of cursus has been put aside; there is little or no thought about the beauty of the language, because of the mistaken notion that ignoring all that would somehow make prayers clearer.

 What was achieved with the Book of Divine Worship went part of the way.
-As I’ve said more than once, its shortcomings reflect the difficult political realities present in the Church thirty years ago.
-But through it, many of our most beautiful Anglican prayers already have found a place in full communion with the Catholic Church, and I believe there’s room for more.
+As I’ve said more than once, its shortcomings reflected the difficult political realities present in the Church thirty years ago.
+But through it, many of our most beautiful Anglican prayers found a place in full communion with the Catholic Church, and now with Divine Worship: Occasional Services and The Missal, our patrimony is at last in its permanent and best home.